-In Central Flyway portion of Montana, and in North Carolina, North Dakota, South Dakota (east of the Missouri River), and Virginia, an open season for taking a limited number of tundra swans may be selected.
-Permits will be issued by the States and will authorize each permittee to take no more than 1 tundra swan per season.
+In the Central Flyway portion of Montana, and in North Carolina, North Dakota, South Dakota (east of the Missouri River), and Virginia, an open season for taking a limited number of tundra swans may be selected.
+Permits will be issued by States that authorize the take of no more than 1 tundra swan per permit.
+A second permit may be issued to hunters from unused permits remaining after the first drawing.
 The States must obtain harvest and hunter participation data.
 These seasons will be subject to the following conditions: